Esri/i3s-spec/docs/1.7/Point_ReadMe.md

 # Point Scene Layer (1.7)

 Point scene layers contain point features and their attributes.
 Point scene layers are often used to visualize large amounts of 3D data like trees or buildings.
-Most phenomena that can be visualized by 3D symbols can be displayed with a point scene layers.
+Most phenomena that can be visualized by 3D symbols can be displayed with a point scene layer.

 **Examples**:<br />